cian-chambliss-personal/thingify/README.md

 # Thingify

 An abstract language to describe physical objects.
-The purpose is use in a context where only text is available to describe a configration of shapes.
+The purpose is use in a context where only text is available to describe a configuration of shapes.

-This language has a base set of primative shapes (nouns), and preposition (above / under), adjectives (smaller , larger, green).
+This language has a base set of primitive shapes (nouns), and preposition (above / under), adjectives (smaller , larger, green).
 Definitions can be used inside other definitions once defined.

 The language defines 'types' as a name, followed by an '=', followed by a definition enclosed in square brackets '[]'.